 10. Yeh Jawani hai Deewani

 The ‘DDLJ’ of our generation, Yeh Jawani Hai Deewani’ is the perfect movie to watch when you are in love and has a passion to follow.
 The movie not only revolves around love and romance but also talks about friendships that make our lives beautiful.
-Remember this famous dialogue from the movie?
+Remember this

 “22 tak padhai, 25 pe naukri, 26 pe chokri, 30 pe bachche, 60 pe retirement … aur phir maut ka intezaar … dhat aaisi ghisi piti life thodi jeena chahta hoon”